Getting Started with Interstate 75

 If your matrix isn't lighting up at all when you run the examples (and if you aren't getting any errors in Thonny), first double check that Interstate 75 is plugged into the 'data in' connector on your matrix.
 If it is, it might be worth giving this option a go - some newer panels have a FM6216A driver chip that requires different register settings to work.

-The LEDs on our most recent batch of HUB75 panels have a different colour order to previous batches - fun!
+The LEDs on some HUB75 panels have a different colour order - fun!
 If your blue is coming out green and your green is coming out blue you can switch the order our library uses like this:

 Installing CircuitPython and libraries